MicrosoftDocs/executable-docs/README.md

         _**Details:** Hello [author_name], \
         \
         I am submitting this PR to make the doc you have authored executable!
 Essentially, without any major content changes, this will make your doc accesssible, accurate, and actionable!
-And "this" is" Exec Docs (short for Executable Documentation) \
+And what is "this": Exec Docs (short for Executable Documentation) \
         \
         Exec Docs are documents that automate the deployment/maintenace of Azure resources using Azure CLI commands.
 This is a new initiative undertaken by the Azure Core Linux, Skilling, and Portal teams to simplify the evaluation and adoption of services for Linux on Azure customers.
 [Learn More Here!](https://github.com/MicrosoftDocs/executable-docs/blob/main/README.md)\
         \